sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-814	Binary Tree Pruning    		73.3%	Medium
+prune all subtree with all 0.
+postorder traversal
+->>

+<<-834	Sum of Distances in Tree    		44.9%	Hard
+given a tree representing as a list of edges. return the sum of distance from i to all other nodes. this is mostly about optimization since a lot of paths are revisited.
+- brutal force starting from each node and do dfs and get the answer.
+O(N^2)
+- build the adjacency matrix.
+- start from root 0, do a postorder traversal to get number of nodes in subtree and sum of distance in substree. count[root]=sum(count[child])+1, dist[root]=sum(dist[child])+sum(count[child])
+- when we move root from parent to its child i, res[i]=res[root]-count[i]+N-count[i], do a preorder dfs to update. tree+dp, hard!!
+->>

 <<-865	Smallest Subtree with all the Deepest Nodes    		61.4%	Medium
 postorder to get the max depth and the first node with ldepth=rdepth.
 ->>